-The doctors would amputate the leg of Grethe Valskaar Hetland.
-Then she got hold of the FlowOx boots.
-It looks almost like a transparent slalom boot, or an oversized snow jog from the 1980s.
+The doctors were about to amputate the leg of Grethe Valskaar Hetland.
+Then she got hold of the FlowOx™ boots.
+The FlowOx™ boot looks almost like a transparent ski-boot or an oversized snow shoe from the 1980s.

 She had hemophagocytic lymphohistocytosis, a serious disease that attacks healthy organs because it produces too many white blood cells.

 “Then I sat in a wheelchair for three years.”
-For the soul artist Grethe, the diseases made her life much more difficult. – “I’m not whole as a human until I get to sing”, she says.
+For the soul artist Grethe, the diseases made her life much more difficult. – “I don’t feel whole as a human until I get to sing”, she says.

-The doctors was ready to give up
+The doctors were ready to give up

 “The first time we examined her, she had a small wound.
-We then did a treatment with a blockage in the arteries and opened up a little.
+We then did a treatment for a blockage in the arteries and opened them up a little.
 Then things just got worse.
 Eventually there were no open veins left in her legs.
 We were no longer able to do surgery.”

 “Common in such cases is amputation, especially in cases like Grethe, where there are infections and resting pain.”

 After a working life as a health care worker in home nursing, psychiatry and at an elderly care center, Grethe Valskaar Hetland was disabled as a 35-year-old.
-Of course it was a hard blow.
+“Of course, this was a hard blow.
 I like to laugh, but due to the seriousness of my medical condition, I lost my laughter”, says the woman from Sandnes.
-“At that time, the blood circulation in the legs was so poor that they were barely able to measure the blood pressure in my foot.
+“At that time, the blood circulation in the legs was so poor that the clinicians were barely able to measure the blood pressure in my foot.”

 “I had a fantastic specialist, Bodo Günther, who helped me a lot and operated me several times.
 But then I got to a point where there wasn’t much more doctors could do for me”, says Grethe.

-She was told that there was no way out of amputation.
+Grethe was told that there was no way out of amputation.
 Initially one leg, below the knee.
 “I could live with losing a few toes, but not a whole leg.
 I asked for a second opinion.”

-But two years ago, something happened that sparked a new spark of life at Grethe.
-Since Grethe is only in her 40’ies and “a special case,” according to Andres Reite, SUS asked for a second opinion with colleagues at Oslo University Hospital.
+But two years ago, something happened that initiated a new spark of life for Grethe.
+Since Grethe is only in her 40’ies, and “a special case”, according to Andreas Reite from Stavanger University hospital who asked his colleagues at Oslo University Hospital for a second opinion.

-Nor did the Oslo doctors think there was more to be gained by opening up the leg.
-Instead, they suggested trying the FlowOx boot Aker Hospital had come to know about.
+Also the doctors from Oslo did not think there was more to be gained by opening up the leg.
+Instead, they suggested trying the FlowOx™ therapy.

-“We have tested the boot on 200 patients in collaboration with 30 leading hospitals in Norway, Great Britain and Germany.
-The result has exceeded all expectations.
-Half of the most severe patients have benefited from FlowOx in the form of wound healing and pain relief.
+“We have tested FlowOx™ on 200 patients in collaboration with 30 leading hospitals in Norway, Great Britain and Germany.
+The result has exceeded all our expectations.
+More than half of the most severe patients have benefited from FlowOx™ in the form of wound healing and pain relief.
 Healthcare professionals at these hospitals increasingly want to use our technology”, says Andreas Mollatt, CEO of Otivio.